mc-soft/IPScan/README.md

 # IPScan

-IPScan is a multi-threaded .NET library written in C# created to generate IP addresses using specified masks and ranges.
+IPScan is a multi-threaded .NET library written in C# that was created to generate IP addresses using specified masks and ranges.

 IPScan allows you to provide IP masks (e.g 192.168.X.X) and will then generate all IP addresses that fall within that range: